President House opens to general public today

-ISLAMABAD: The President House will be opened to general public from 11:00 am to 2:30 pm today.
+ISLAMABAD: The President House remained open to general public from 11:00 am to 2:30 pm on Saturday.

+People from different segments of society visited the different sections of Aiwan-e-Sadr.
+They hailed the government’s decision to open the key state buildings for them.

-Visitors will not be allowed to carry along bags and mobile phones inside the presidency.
+Visitors were not allowed to carry along bags and mobile phones inside the presidency.

-According to officials, visitors can enter the Aiwan-e-Sadar from the National Assembly gate by showing their National Identity Card at the entrance.
+According to officials, visitors were allowed to enter the Aiwan-e-Sadar from the National Assembly gate after showing their National Identity Card at the entrance.

 The doors of the President House in the federal capital were also opened for the general public for a day last year.